spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 attempts to parse and display the flux in the top left viewer, the uncertainty in the top middle viewer, and the mask into the top right viewer.
 The spectrum viewer is populated by default by collapsing the spatial axes using the `max` function.

-If any viewer fails to populate automatically, or if displaying different data is desired, the user can select different data as described in the next section.
+If any viewer fails to populate automatically, or if displaying different data is desired, the user can manually select data for each viewer as described in the next section.
 Different statistics for collapsing the spectrum displayed in the spectrum viewer can be chosen as described in :ref:`Display Settings<display-settings>`.
-Note that any spatial subsets will also be collapsed into a spectrum using the same statistic and displayed in the spectrum viewer along with the spectrum resulting from collapsing the entire spatial slices.
+Note that any spatial subsets will also be collapsed into a spectrum using the same statistic and displayed in the spectrum viewer along with the spectrum resulting from collapsing all the data in each spectral slice.

 Selecting Data Set